 Small talk can be awkward and pointless but it is present in our everyday lives, regardless of the language we are speaking.
 It seems logical to deduce that if you can master it in your mother tongue, transferring that knowledge into your English conversations should be straightforward.
 However, it is not always the case.
 This could be a major concern for business English learners and users, whose command of small talk can lead up to creating the right connections when it comes to networking.
 For travellers, it can create situations that lead up to a much more enriching trip or even to striking up new friendships.

-Why small talk can be safer that big talk in the early stages?
+Why small talk can be safer than big talk in the early stages?

 What sort of topics are not acceptable?